Menu Search Icon Mail Icon

 When a product is defective or harmful to the public, the Food and Drug Administration (FDA) may order or request a recall of the product from the market.
 Sometimes, the manufacturers of defective products will voluntarily recall the...
 Read more.

-• HMO Liability in Medical Malpractice Cases
+• Vicarious Liability in Medical Malpractice

 Some state medical malpractice laws granted patients the right to sue their Health Management Organizations (HMOs) for actions which injured them.
 As a result of their active roles in medical care decisions, HMOs have been held liable...
 Read more.